 Strategy 1: Prefrontal Activation Through Breathing — Deliberate, conscious breathing activates the prefrontal cortex.
 This is neurologically measurable.
 When you do slow, deep breathing, your prefrontal cortex literally activates more.
 This gradually shifts amygdala-prefrontal balance.

 Strategy 2: Safe Environment Exposure — Gradually exposing yourself to environments that feel safe allows the amygdala to gradually learn “this situation is not dangerous.”
-Over time and with repetition, the amygdala recalibrates its threat assessment.
+Over time and with repetition, the amygdala recalibrates its threat evaluation.

 Strategy 3: Cognitive Reframing — Consciously reinterpreting situations challenges the amygdala’s automatic threat categorization.
 “I survived this.
 I’m safe now.
 This sensation is not dangerous.”
 Repeated cognitive reframing gradually reshapes the neural patterns encoding threat.